Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 }
 ```

+> [!IMPORTANT]
-> Note: To avoid DDOS attack, the server will limit the number of requests in a similar
+> To avoid DOS attack, the server will limit the number of requests in a similar
 > way as for `account_create_send_validation_email`.

 ### 4.9 - Account deletion: actual operation